 If you don’t have time but want to just Plant a tree, skip to the bottom of the page.

 If you want to know how you are going to help by just planting one tree… read more.

 Ireland currently has the best climate for growing trees, yet just 2% of our landmass has broadleaf deciduous trees.

-We have less trees than nearly every other European country, however we have better growing conditions than most?
+We have fewer trees than nearly every other European country, however, we have better growing conditions than most.